Olds (provincial electoral district): Olds history

-Ash would serve a single term in office.
-He was removed from caucus by the Aberhart controlled Social Credit Advisory Board that nominated candidates and not allowed to run under the Social Credit banner for the 1944 Alberta general election.
+Ash served a single term in office.
+He was removed from caucus by the Aberhart controlled Social Credit Advisory Board that nominated candidates and not allowed to run under the Social Credit banner for the 1940 Alberta general election.
 He became an Independent Social Credit candidate and ran anyway.
-The 1944 general election would see Ash and Grisdale both run as Independents.
+In the 1940 general election, both Ash and Grisdale ran as Independents.
 They were defeated by Social Credit candidate Norman Cook.

 Cook held the district for three terms before dying in 1950.
-Social Credit would field candidate Frederick Niddrie who retained the seat for the party.
-He was re-elected in the 1952 and 1955 general elections before dying and vacating the seat in 1959.
-In the third by-election held in the riding Social Credit fielded Roderick Macleod who retained the district for his party.
-He would be re-elected for the second time in a year in the 1959 Alberta general election and kept his seat until the district was abolished in 1963.
+The Social Credit party fielded candidate Frederick Niddrie in a 1950 by-election who retained the seat for the SC party.
+Niddrie was re-elected in the 1952 and 1955 general elections before dying and vacating the seat in 1959.

+In the third by-election held in the district, Social Credit fielded Roderick Macleod who retained the district for the SC party.
+He was elected for the second time in a year in the 1959 Alberta general election and kept the seat until the district was abolished in 1963, being rolled into the Olds-Didsbury district.